jwtk/jjwt/README.md

 as most would expect.
 However, supplying your own clock could be useful, especially when writing test cases to guarantee deterministic behavior.

-<a name="jws-read-decompression"></a>
+<a name="jwe-read-decompression"></a>
-#### JWS Decompression
+#### JWE Decompression

+If a JWE is compressed using the `DEF` ([DEFLATE](https://www.rfc-editor.org/rfc/rfc1951)) or `GZIP` ([GZIP](https://www.rfc-editor.org/rfc/rfc1952.html)) compression algorithms, it will automatically be decompressed after decryption, and there is nothing you need to configure.

-If you used JJWT to compress a JWS and you used a custom compression algorithm, you will need to tell the `JwtParserBuilder` how to resolve your `CompressionCodec` to decompress the JWT.
+If, however, a custom compression algorithm was used to compress the JWE, you will need to tell the `JwtParserBuilder` how to resolve your `CompressionCodec` to decompress the JWT.

 Please see the [Compression](#compression) section below to see how to decompress JWTs during parsing.

 <a name="key-locator"></a>
 ## Key Lookup